 How to Pay the Down Payment on a House at Closing

 Usually, a certified check or a cashier’s check is used to cover the down payment at closing.
 Your title company or lender will usually get you a total amount due in the days before closing.

-As you’re building your strategy to afford the purchase of your home and are the gathering the funds required for closing, make some time to connect with your American Family Insurance agent.
+As you’re building your strategy to afford the purchase of your home and are gathering the funds required for closing, make some time to connect with your American Family Insurance agent.
 You’ll find they’re experts in crafting a homeowners policy that fits the needs of your budget and your new home.